 One of the huge benefits of publishing with Notion is that you don't have to write any code.
 You can add some code to further customize your website with Super or Potion, but if you're publishing on Notion, it's probably because you don't want to (or in my case, don't know how to) code.

-The cons of building a website with Notion
+The cons of building a Notion website

-I'm obviously a big proponent of building your website on Notion if you can, but the bigger your project is, the faster you'll start to find the limits of publishing a Notion website.
+I'm a big proponent of building your website on Notion if you can, but the bigger your project is, the faster you'll start to find the limits of publishing a Notion website.

 1. You're extremely limited in terms of design